-California’s K-12 Spending Exceeds $20,000 Per Pupil - California Political Review
+California’s K-12 spending exceeds $20,000 per pupil - California Political Review

 This amount, around $12,000 per year per pupil, gets batted around a lot in the media.
 A Google search on the sum $12,143, paired with search terms “per pupil in California” yields first page citations in Patch, Times of San Diego, Orange County Register, Governing, and others including the prestigious Public Policy Institute of California.
 But even proponents of increasing spending per pupil acknowledge this number is low.

-As the Larry Sand documents in a recent California Policy Center article, “After a six-day teacher strike in January 2019, the district and union settled on a contract that many questioned.
-Now, a year later, LAUSD officials admit to spending $18,788 per student.
+As Larry Sand documents in a recent California Policy Center article, “After a six-day teacher strike in January 2019, the district and union settled on a contract that many questioned.
+Now, a year later, LAUSD officials admit that they spend $18,788 per student.
 But in a mid-January interview with EdSource, school superintendent Austin Beutner indicated that the district gets just $16,402 from the state to educate each child.”

 So what is the number?
 How much are California’s taxpayers spending per pupil?
 According to LAUSD itself, that district spends $18,788 per student.